Free Carrot Knitting Pattern

 Row 1: Purl all sts

-Rows 3-5: Starting with a p row, stocking stitch 3 rows.
+Rows 3-5: Starting with a purl row, stocking stitch 3 rows.

-Rows 7-11: Starting with a p row, stocking stitch 5 rows.
+Rows 7-11: Starting with a purl row, stocking stitch 5 rows.

 Row 26: [K1, k2tog] to the last st, k1.
 (13 sts)

-Change to double pointed needles and work an I-cord for 3 or 4 rows on remaining 2 sts then k2tog (1 st remaining).
-Cut yarn and pull yarn through last st. Pull tight to fasten off.
-Starting from the bottom, use mattress stitch to close the side seam, filling with toy filling as you sew, leaving the cast on sts open.
+Change to double pointed needles and work an I-cord for 3 or 4 rows on remaining 2 sts then K2tog (1 st remaining).
+Cut yarn (leaving a tail end of 3-4cm) and pull yarn through last st. Pull tight to fasten off.
+Starting from the top of the carrot, with a separate length of yarn, use mattress stitch to close the side seam, filling with toy filling as you sew, leaving the cast on sts open.
 Use your knitting needle to poke the toy filling into the point of the carrot.
 You have now completed the first part of knitting a carrot.

 Stalks